mecheniren/hello_world/README.md

 Hello World:
-My name is Niren, and I am an automobile design engineer, As a hobby, I have started to learn coding.
+My name is Niren,and I am learning to code.
-Hopefully, I will learn soon and build something beneficial.